PRESIDENT: Amy M. Lenhart, MA, LPC, NCC

 PAST-PRESIDENT: Tamara Knapp-Grosz, Ph.D., APRN, BC

-Tamara is the Director of Counseling and Student Support Services at the Savannah College of Art and Design.
+As Senior Director, Dr. Knapp-Grosz currently oversees the Counseling and Testing Center at the University of North Texas.
 Dr. Knapp-Grosz received her Master’s in Psychology from Long Island University and her Ph.D. in Counseling Psychology with a specialization in Marriage and Family Counseling from Seton Hall University.
 She has undergraduate degrees in Psychology and Nursing and completed her doctoral internship in Clinical Psychology at Walter Reed Army Medical Center.

 Senior Director, Counseling and Testing Services